 Ads Account Creation

 Twitter Ads account is connected to Twitter @handle.
 To make an ads account, first log in to your @handle on Twitter.com.
 Then go to ads.twitter.com.
-There you can set up your ads account.
+From there you can set up your ads account.
 Ads will show up as being ‘Promoted’ from the @handle of your Twitter Ads account.

 You are able to choose between two options:

-- I want to automatically promote my Tweets.
+- Automatically promote my Tweets.
 This option will lead you to sign up for automatic promotion program “Twitter Promote mode”.

-When Promote Mode is enabled, organic Tweets that pass quality filter are automatically added to a daily campaign targeting selected audience.
-Typically first few Tweets of the day will receive the most promotion.
+When Promote Mode is enabled, organic Tweets that pass through the quality filter are automatically added to a daily campaign targeting selected audience.
+By and large, the first few Tweets of the day will receive the most promotion.
 Promote Mode also runs an always-on Promoted Account campaign to drive visitors to profile and gain new followers.

-- I want to launch a Twitter Ads campaign.
+- Launch a Twitter Ads campaign.
 This option will lead you to setup and manage objective-based campaigns.

 Setting Up Ad Campaign

-The Twitter campaign structure is similar to the Facebook campaign structure: campaign level, ad group level, and ad level.
-Almost a complete analogy with Facebook ads, except for a few features, which we will discuss further.
+The Twitter campaign structure is very similar to the Facebook campaign structure: campaign level, ad group level, and ad level.
+Really it’s almost a complete analogy of Facebook ads, except for a few features, which we will discuss later on.

 Ad Campaign Level

 Ready to start creating your ad campaign?
-Click “Create campaign” in the top right corner of Ads manager.
-The first thing you need to do is the choice of an objective.
+Go to Twitter Ads section.
+The first thing you need to do is choose an objective.

 - Video views;

 After choosing a goal you’ll be brought to the “Details” tab the campaign setup form.
-Here you have to name your campaign, choose your funding source, and set campaign dates and budget.
+Here you’ll be prompted to name your campaign, choose your funding source, and set campaign dates and budget.